The Vaquita : the Worlds Rarest Porpoise

 The Vaquita porpoise is a small species that lives only in a 40-square-mile area of the northern part of the Gulf of California in the Sea of Cortez.
 This is the smallest living space of any marine animal in the world.

-Only about 200 porpoises are alive today and the numbers are dwindling.
-Gill nets, used to capture shrimp—a big business in this area of the Sea of Cortez—is the greatest cause of death among the species.
+According to some scientists only about 8 porpoises are alive today.
+Their demise is attributed to gill nets used by local fishermen.
+The nets, used to capture shrimp (a big business in this area of the Sea of Cortez) and a fish that is popular in China, who pays large sums for it, are the greatest cause of death among the species.
 Called "bydeath", the Vaquita are snagged in the nets and then drown.

 Chris Johnson spent three years creating a documentary entitled, "Vaquita - Last Chance for the Desert Porpoise," in hopes of bringing attention to the plight of the Vaquita and keeping it from extinction.
 Watch Last Chance for the Desert Porpoise on Vimeo now.

 Read more about the Vaquita on the World Wildlife Foundation (WWF) website.